Can I Drink Alcohol While on Treatment?

 Guidelines for Safe Alcohol Consumption

-If your provider approves alcohol consumption, moderation is essential.
+If an independent licensed provider approves alcohol consumption, moderation is essential.
 For most adults, this means up to one drink per day for women and up to two drinks per day for men.
 However, during active weight loss treatment, reducing consumption or avoiding alcohol altogether may optimize your results.

 Choose lower-calorie options when possible, such as light beer, wine spritzers, or spirits mixed with sugar-free beverages.
 Eat food before consuming alcohol to minimize stomach upset and blood sugar fluctuations.
 Keep in mind that alcohol affects different people differently during medication therapy, so pay attention to how your body responds.